softwaregroup-bg/ut-log/README.md

 var utLogConfig = {
     type: 'bunyan',
     transformData: {
-        id: hide // which field should be (hidden/overwritten with *) value from log },
+        id: 'hide' // which field should be (hidden/overwritten with *) value from log },
     streams: [
         {